AfCFTA to commence operation in January 2021 - Alan Kyerematen

 Chairman of the Committee on Foreign Affairs of Parliament and MP for Nsawam/Adoagyiri Hon Frank Annoh-Dompreh said the Committee will do all it can to support the Ministry of Trade and Industry to ensure the successful completion of preparation towards the commencement of operation of the AfCFTA.

-The Deputy Minority Ranking Member on the Committee on Foreign Affairs and MP for Jirapa, Hon Dr Francis Dakura described AfCFTA as a fantastic opportunity for the continent.
+The Deputy Minority Ranking Member on the Committee on Foreign Affairs and MP for Jirapa, Dr. Francis Dakura described AfCFTA as a fantastic opportunity for the continent.

 GhanaWeb is not responsible for the reportage or opinions of contributors published on the website.
 Read our disclaimer.